marufmax/techtrends/README.md

  pass: admin

 ## Roadmap (v1)
-[ ] - Scrape count from BDJobs
+- [x]  Scrape count from BDJobs

-[ ] - Save max count for a day in Database
+- [x] Save max count for a day in Database

-[ ] - Cron job or serverless function for invoking the collector
+- [ ] Cron job or serverless function for invoking the collector

-[ ] - Backend API for showing the graph
+- [ ] Backend API for showing the graph

-[ ] - Frontend for the graph with comparison
+- [ ] Frontend for the graph with comparison

-[ ] - Tracing for Backend API
+- [ ] Tracing for Backend API

-[ ] - Tracing for Collector
+- [x] Tracing for Collector

  #### Tech Stack
- [ ] Backend
+ - [ ] Backend
+   - Golang
+   - PostgresSQL
+   - APIs are built upon [Echo Framework](https://echo.labstack.com)
+   - Database query are using [Gorm](https://gorm.io/index.html)
+   - Bugsnag for bug reporting
+ - [ ] Collector CLI
-  - Golang for collecting data from Job sites
+   - Golang
-  - Web framework (TBA)
+   - PostgresSQL
+   - Bugsnag for bugs

- [ ] Frontend
+ - [ ] Frontend
    - Nextjs
    - Typescript